 You’ve gathered lots of great experience through your life and your work.
 Let UMW’s Bachelor of Liberal Studies program for adult learners turn your know-how into a degree that will take you to new heights.
 Use the checklist below to make sure you have everything you need to apply.

 - Apply online, and we’ll waive the $50 application fee!

 - Official transcripts from each college you’ve attended, even if the credits were transferred to another school.

 - Official documentation of all nontraditional credit earned (College Level Examination Program or Defense Activity for Non-Traditional Education Support tests, military training, etc.)

-- Demonstration of competency on the Test of English as a Foreign Language, as necessary, if the student’s native language is not English.
+- Demonstration of competency on the Test of English as a Foreign Language is necessary if the student’s native language is not English.

-- Service members should speak with their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at UMW.
+- Service members should speak with their Educational Services Officer (ESO) or counselor within their Military Service before enrolling at UMW.

 Have Questions About The Liberal Studies (BLS) Program?